mirror of

 - Record streams to disk in fMP4 or MPEG-TS format

-- Playback recorded streams
+- Playback recorded streams from disk

 - Authenticate users with internal, HTTP or JWT authentication